-I hope, along with many others, that the language of the 2009 Code of Conduct remains unchanged in the new version: 'Culturally safe' does not necessarily equate to medically safe.
-'Respecting' can be taken to mean agreeing with, affirming, and accepting that doctors cannot challenge false medical belief and inappropriate treatment.
+I hope the language of the 2009 Code of Conduct remains unchanged in the new version: "'Culturally safe' does not necessarily equate to medically safe ...
+'Respecting' can be taken to mean agreeing with, affirming, and accepting that we cannot challenge false medical belief and inappropriate treatment."

-To actually achieve good medical outcomes for patients, doctors have to be free to challenge difficult problems that patients might seek to avoid, such as "excess weight, excess alcohol, dangers of sexual behaviours - at the very least to tell medical truth.
+"To actually achieve good medical outcomes for patients, doctors have to be free to challenge difficult problems that patients might seek to avoid, such as "excess weight, excess alcohol, dangers of sexual behaviours - at the very least to tell medical truth", he said.